Mirith/praatR-script/readme.md

 formant_means written and working

-**Note: Does not work for F0**.

-need more functionality:
+quart_med_amp written and working -- needs to account for multiple intervals per file though

+interval_split written and working.

+to do:

-* quartile measuring -- F0 and amplitude
+* F0 quartile and median measures

-* median measuring -- formants and amplitude

 * mean of F0

+* mean of amplitude

 Once everything is written out and mostly working, figuring out exactly how to systematically go through all the files will be the next step.
 Hopefully that will involve minimal changing of existing code.